-We are Silver Sage Village, a cohousing community in Boulder, Colorado made up of sixteen households and twenty-four members.
-Each household has its own home, arranged around a central courtyard, and we also share a 5000 square foot Common House, which contains an industrial kitchen, a dining room, our media room, a craft room, an exercise room, a meditation room, a guest room, storage spaces, and spaces used by local artists.
+We are Silver Sage Village, a senior cohousing community in Boulder, Colorado made up of eighteen households and twenty-eight members.
+Each household has its own home, arranged around a central courtyard, and we also share a 5000 square foot Common House, which contains an industrial kitchen, a dining room, our media room, a craft room, an exercise room, a meditation room, storage spaces, and spaces used by local artists.
 We also let members and non-members reserve our common house for events ranging from classes to weddings.

 Silver Sage Village is located in the rapidly developing and culturally-vibrant “NOBO” area of Boulder.
 Our community is within walking distance of open spaces and hiking trails, restaurants, galleries, a library, grocery store, doctors, dentists, wineries, gyms, and low-cost public transportation.
 We love living in Boulder.